awsdocs/amazon-ec2-user-guide/doc_source/ec2-instance-resize.md

 # Changing the Instance Type<a name="ec2-instance-resize"></a>

 As your needs change, you might find that your instance is over\-utilized \(the instance type is too small\) or under\-utilized \(the instance type is too large\)\.
 If this is the case, you can change the size of your instance\.
-For example, if your `t2.micro` instance is too small for its workload, you can change it to an `m3.medium` instance\.
+For example, if your `t2.micro` instance is too small for its workload, you can change it to another instance type that is appropriate for the workload\.

 You might also want to migrate from a previous generation instance type to a current generation instance type to take advantage of some features; for example, support for IPv6\.